Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 This package contains classes that define the entire architecture of your game project and some other utilities.

 ## Assemblies
-- CleanArchitectureGameFramework - the additional logic.
+- CleanArchitectureGameFramework - the secondary module.
-- CleanArchitectureGameFramework.Core - the main logic.
+- CleanArchitectureGameFramework.Core - the primary module.
-- CleanArchitectureGameFramework.Internal - utilities and helpers.
+- CleanArchitectureGameFramework.Internal - the module with some utilities and helpers.

 ## Namespaces
 - Framework - the root module.
     - IDependencyContainer - this allows you to resolve your dependencies.
-    - Program              - this is responsible for the startup and global logic.
+    - Program              - the entry point.
 - Framework.UI - the presentation (user interface) module.
     - UIAudioTheme         - the audio theme.
     - UIScreen             - the user interface.
 The user interface consists of the hierarchy of business units and the hierarchy of visual units.
     - UIWidget             - the business unit of ui.
 This may contain (or not contain) the view.
     - UIView               - the visual unit of ui.
 This just contains the VisualElement, so it's essentially a wrapper for VisualElement.
     - UIRouter             - the state router.
 - Framework.App - the application module.
-    - Application - The application.
+    - Application          - the application.
-    - Globals     - this class contains global values.
+    - Globals              - the global values.
 - Framework.Entities - the domain (entities) module.
     - Game                 - the game's rules and states.
     - Player               - the player's rules and states.
     - Level                - the level.
     - LevelView            - the level's visual and audible aspects.
     - World                - the world.
     - WorldView            - the world's visual and audible aspects.
     - Entity               - the entity (player's character/avatar, NPC/bot or any other scene's object).
     - EntityView           - the entity's visual and audible aspects.
     - EntityBody           - the entity's physical aspects.

 # Media
 - [![YouTube](https://img.youtube.com/vi/JQobAqfakJQ/0.jpg)](https://youtu.be/JQobAqfakJQ)